kellyluo25/recollectives/_posts/2022-11-06-crowning-glories.md

 <br />

-when the people ask,what they really want to know is—who the fuck is next? if we must follow, then we will follow, and into the deep dark we go.
+when the people ask, what they really want to know is—who the fuck is next? if we must follow, then we will follow, and into the deep dark we go.